Moshe Marzouk

-Moshe Marzouk (משה מרזוק; or Musa Lieto Marzuk, موسى ليتو مرزوق; born 20 December 1926 – 31 January 1955) was an Egyptian Karaite Jew, hanged in 1955 for his involvement in a series of bombings in Cairo codenamed Operation Suzannah.
+Moshe Marzouk (משה מרזוק; or Musa Lieto Marzuk, موسى ليتو مرزوق; born 20 December 1926 – 31 January 1955) was an Egyptian Karaite Jew, who was hanged in 1955 for his involvement in a series of bombings in Cairo codenamed Operation Suzannah.

 Marzouk was born in Cairo to a Karaite family who had emigrated from Tunisia in the early 20th century, though they retained French citizenship.
 While working as a surgeon at the Jewish Hospital in Cairo in the early 1950s, he was recruited as a spy by Israeli military intelligence, along with other young Egyptian Jews.
 In 1954 the group carried out a series of bombings, targeting the post office in Alexandria, two libraries in Cairo and Alexandria, and a movie theatre.
 There were no casualties.
 These actions triggered an Israeli political crisis later known as the Lavon Affair.
-Marzouk and his group were caught and tried, during which time they were allegedly tortured.
+Marzouk and his group were caught and tried by the SSIS, during which time they were allegedly tortured.
 Marzouk was executed in a Cairo prison.
 His remains were brought to Jerusalem and buried on Mount Herzl.